On the Integral Part of A-Motivic Cohomology: Introduction

-The analogy with number fields disappears when one considers the tensor product $A\otimes F$, which is at the heart of the definition of Anderson $A$-motives (unlabeled fiber and tensor products are over $\bF$).
-We consider the ring endomorphism $\tau$ of $A\otimes F$ which acts as the identity on $A$ and as the $q$-Frobenius on $F$. $A\otimes F$ is a Dedekind domain, and we let $\fj$ be its maximal ideal generated by the set $\{a\otimes 1-1\otimes a|a\in A\}$. \\
+Let $R$ be an $A$-algebra.
+The analogy with number fields disappears when one considers the tensor product $A\otimes R$, which is at the heart of the definition of Anderson $A$-motives (unlabeled fiber and tensor products are over $\bF$).
+We consider the ring endomorphism $\tau$ of $A\otimes R$ which acts as the identity on $A$ and as the $q$-Frobenius on $R$.
+We let $\fj$ be the ideal of $A\otimes R$ generated by the set $\{a\otimes 1-1\otimes a|a\in A\}$. \\